nmstreethran/kerry-flux-data/README.md

 ## Raw and flux data formats

-The input data (DAT files) come from Campbell Scientific dataloggers and other instruments.
+The data (DAT) files come from Campbell Scientific dataloggers.

 To view a DAT file's contents (first 10 lines):